Ashleyn943/idm221-an943/Content Text.md

 ## Iterations
 My first prototype was created with visibility and usability in mind.
 I made text and buttons large so most users could read and tap them.
 I enlarged the buttons as they do exist on Discord but they are barely noticeable.
 I also simplified how the voice chat worked.
 I placed all the major buttons on the voice chat screen to make it easier to control.
 In addition, I added a visual element that shows everyone inside the voice chat if a person has all voices muted.
 This is the egg overlay that sits over a person’s profile picture.

+Afterwards, I made sketches of what I wanted animated on the screen.
+These were to help give me a better idea of what could be done with my skillset.
+They ranged from simple animations, such as buttons jiggling to indicate that they have been pressed and screens sliding in, to the aforementioned egg animations.
+I initially did rough sketches of the main animations before using a prototype to outline all the animations I needed.

 ## Final Prototype
 In the final iteration, I shrunk down the buttons to be a more reasonable size.
 This way, the user could focus on the most important buttons before seeing the other features on screen.

 ## What I would do differently
 If there is anything I would change, it would just be adding sound to the animations.
 The final prototype does work to show the functions of the app but I think adding some sound effects would enhance the experience.
+I would have also liked to tidy up a few buttons, such as some of the switches as they were a little buggy.

 ### End Text
 If you would like to experience the prototype first hand, here’s a link to test it out.